Last Updated on May 23, 2020 by Irena Domingo

-In this post, I will present an analysis of the main types of accommodations for tourists in Russia and what criteria to follow when choosing from among them.
-I also explain how Russian web booking platforms can find the best prices for your hotel stay.
+In this post, I tell you about the main types of accommodations for tourists in Moscow or St. Petersburg and what criteria to follow when choosing hotels, hostels or apartments.
+I also explain how and where to find the best prices.

 - 1. Main types of accommodations in Russia